European Traveler

 • UK

-• About
+• Search

 Visit Schloss Hohenschwangau in Bavaria, Germany

-Posted on May 7, 2009 (last updated on June 18, 2010) in Bavaria, Bavarian Alps, Germany, Romantic Road
+September 7, 2019 by Henk Bekker in Bavaria, Bavarian Alps, Germany, Romantic Road

 Hohenschwangau Castle

-Creative Commons License photo credit: KLMircea
+photo credit: KLMircea

 Schwangau near Füssen in Southern Germany is mostly visited to see the Disney-like, fairy-tale Schloss Neuschwanstein Castle.
-Less famous is the nearby Neo-Gothic Schloss Hohenschwangau where Mad King Ludwig spent happy childhood summers and probably dreamed up plans his own more elaborate fantasy castles.
+Less famous is the nearby Neo-Gothic Schloss Hohenschwangau where Mad King Ludwig spent happy childhood summers and probably dreamed up plans for his own more elaborate fantasy castles.
 Schloss Hohenschwangau was erected during the 1830s by Bavarian King Maximilian II in a Neo-Gothic style.

 Schwangau and the Allgäu Became Part of Bavaria